 The good thing is that this kind of addiction can easily be identified.
 First of all, it is important to recognize the symptoms, because only in this way can this type of addiction be treated and cured.

-This brings about a lonely and disconnected life, too often a life in unhygienic conditions, then a loss of any sense of satisfaction in the body and an accelerated cultivation followed by a series of other health problems.
+Things such as a lonely and disconnected life, too often a life in unhygienic conditions, then a loss of any sense of satisfaction in the body and accelerated cultivation followed by a series of other health problems are serious disorders and should be treated with the help of professional.

 Very often, if it does not respond to treatment at this stage, dependence causes various forms of obsessive-compulsive disorders and suicidal thoughts.